curiosity-edu/Curiosity-Whiteboard/README.md

 ### Other Functionality Tasks

-- Fix voice input issues: should not add to whiteboard, should always be included in question transcription
+- Currently, changes to board state are saved when the user is signed in even after closing the tab.
+However, when the user signs out and signs in again, the whiteboard reverts to an empty state and loses all progress.
+This needs to be fixed.
-- Create the ability to detect/highlight errors in user work (annotation)
+- Give the "Ask AI" feature the ability to detect/highlight errors in user work (ie. add annotations).
-- “Ask AI" responses should match the size of user text
+- When added to canvas, “Ask AI" responses should match the size of user text

-### Deadline for Functionality Items: 12/14/2025
+### Deadline for Functionality Items: 12/15/2025

 #### Winter Break: